jmoral1943/address-express-api/README.md

 If you would like to test if you can add remove and or list you can go to postman or any way of sending http request and receiving Have fun!

 ```
-WARNING because node might setup the db connection first before mysql start the test might fail, if they do fail wait a while longer before rerunning the test
+WARNING because node might setup the db connection first before mysql starts the test might fail, if they do fail wait a while longer before rerunning the test
 ```
 After it finishes, you can view that it is working by running a few test I made with Mocha and Chai: